-When you are selecting a secondary volume on the remote storage array, a list shows all the eligible volumes for that mirrored pair.
+When you are selecting a secondary volume on the remote storage array, System Manager displays a list of all the eligible volumes for that mirrored pair.
 Any volumes that are not eligible to be used, do not display in that list.

-Volumes might not be eligible for any of the following reasons:
+Volumes may not be eligible for any of the following reasons:

-- The volume is a non-standard volume, such as a snapshot volume or thin volume. - The volume is not optimal. - The volume is already participating in a mirroring relationship. - If you are using Data Assurance (DA), the primary volume and the secondary volume must have the same DA settings. - $\,^\circ\,$ If the primary volume is DA enabled, the secondary volume must be DA enabled. - If the primary volume is not DA enabled, the secondary volume must not be DA enabled.
+- The volume is a non-standard volume, such as a snapshot volume or thin volume. - The volume is not optimal. - The volume is already participating in a mirroring relationship. - If you are using Data Assurance (DA), the primary volume and the secondary volume must have the same DA settings. - If the primary volume is DA enabled, the secondary volume must be DA enabled. - If the primary volume is not DA enabled, the secondary volume must not be DA enabled.